blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 	- Define system boundaries

 - ROD's Service Chain:
-	- Each service = element of the system
+	- Each service = system element
 	- Call relationships = connections between elements
-	- Complete chain = entire system
+	- Complete chain = whole system
 	- Missing = system incompleteness

 **Systemic Meaning of "More is better than missing":**

 - Systems Theory:
-	"System behavior is determined by all elements and their relationships"
+	"A system's behavior is determined by all its elements and their relationships"

 - ROD Design:
 	- Define all elements (services) in advance